How to Become a Respiratory Nurse

 Respiratory nurses, also called pulmonary nurses, care for patients suffering from acute and/or chronic respiratory illnesses.
 Respiratory nurses can focus on a specific age population or care for patients ranging from pediatrics to geriatrics.
 In this guide, we’ll explain what a Respiratory Nurse does, how to become one, how much they make, and more!

-Respiratory Nurses are specialized Registered Nurses that care for patients suffering from acute and chronic respiratory illnesses.
-Theses illness include,
+Respiratory Nurses are specialized registered nurses (RNs) who care for patients suffering from acute and chronic respiratory illnesses.
+These illnesses include:

 - Lung cancer